-Compliance with the provisions of the AltFG or of any regulation enacted on the basis of the AltFG is not supervised by the FMA.
-Punitive action in the event of any administrative offence is taken by the responsible district administration authority.
+The FMA does not supervise compliance with the provisions of the Alternative Financing Act (AltFG) or a Regulation issued on the basis of that act.
+Any administrative offence committed is punished by the locally competent local administrative authority.
 Consequently, any interpretation issues regarding the provisions of the AltFG do not fall within the remit of the FMA.

-An information obligation rather than a prospectus obligation
+An information obligation rather than an obligation to publish a prospectus

-If the total value exceeds EUR 5 million or if the limit defined in Article 3 para.
-2 AltFG is exceeded, the general obligation to publish a prospectus applies accordingly.
+If the total consideration exceeds EUR 5 million or where the threshold pursuant to Article 3 para.
+1 AltFG is exceeded, then the general obligation to produce a prospectus applies.

-A detailed overview of the thresholds can be found by clicking on Downloads in the footer.
+A detailed overview of the threshold values can be found at the end of this page under “Downloads”.

 Individual investment limit

-The maximum amount that may be invested by any investor over a twelve-month period must generally not exceed EUR 5 000.
-This limit does not apply in the case of professional investors as defined in the Alternative Investment Fund Managers Act (AIFMG; Alternatives Investmentfonds Manager-Gesetz) or may be waived in the case of legal persons (if not consumers) or if the investor provides the corresponding information on income and/or financial assets.
+The maximum amount that may be invested by any investor over a twelve-month period must generally not exceed EUR 5,000.
+This limit does not apply in the case of professional investors as defined in the Alternative Investment Fund Managers Act (AIFMG; Alternatives Investmentfonds Manager-Gesetz) or in the case of legal persons (provided they are not consumers) or if the investor provides the corresponding information on income and/or financial assets.

 Information obligations and right to withdraw

-This check should also involve ensuring that the contractual conditions and information sheet are consistent with each other.
-If information is not made available to a consumer in accordance with the Consumer Protection Act (KSchG; Konsumentenschutzgesetz), the consumer is entitled to withdraw from the offer or contract concerned.
-The right to withdraw expires two weeks after the date on which the investor receives the originally missing information and is informed about the right to withdraw.
+This check should also involve ensuring that the contractual conditions and information document are consistent with each other.
+Where information is not made available to a consumer in accordance with the Consumer Protection Act (KSchG; Konsumentenschutzgesetz), the consumer is entitled to withdraw from the offer or contract concerned.
+The withdrawal right shall lapse upon expiry of a two week period after the day upon which the investor has received the missing information and the investor has been briefed about their withdrawal right.

-Operators of an internet platform may act as brokers of alternative financial instruments, intervening between investors and issuers, provided that they are authorised pursuant to Article 94 no. 75 of the 1994 Trade Act (GewO 1994; Gewerbeordnung) if acting as an investment broker or hold a licence pursuant to Article 4 para.
-1 of the 2007 Securities Supervision Act (WAG 2007; Wertpapieraufsichtsgesetz) if acting as a broker for alternative financial instruments of the type covered by Article 1 no. 6 WAG 2007.
-Operators of an internet platform may not hold a licence pursuant to the Austrian Banking Act (BWG; Bankwesengesetz), the Alternative Investment Fund Managers Act (AIFMG; Alternatives Investmentfonds Manager-Gesetz), the Payment Services Act (ZaDiG; Zahlungsdienstegesetz), the 2016 Insurance Supervision Act (VAG 2016; Versicherungsaufsichtsgesetz) and the 2010 Electronic Money Act (E-GeldG 2010; E-Geldgesetz) at the same time.
+Operators of an Internet platform are authorised to provide brokerage services between investors and issuers, provided that when acting as an investment broker that they are authorised in accordance with Article 94 no. 75 of the Commercial Code of 1994 (GewO 1994; GewO) or when acting as a broker for securities holds a licence in accordance with Article 3 WAG 2018.
+Operators of an Internet platform shall not be allowed to simultaneously hold a licence in accordance with the Alternative Investment Fund Managers Act (AIFMG; Alternatives Investmentfonds Manager-Gesetz), the Payment Services Act 2018 (ZaDiG 2018; Zahlungsdienstegesetz), the Insurance Supervision Act 2016 (VAG 2016; Versicherungsaufsichtsgesetz) or the Electronic Money Act 2010 (E-GeldG 2010; E-Geldgesetz).

 Platform operators as defined in the AltFG also face numerous obligations:

 - minimum information obligations, particularly regarding the platform itself and its operator, the selection criteria applied to projects and the fees charged.
-They are subject to the terms of the 2000 Data Protection Act (DSG 2000; Datenschutzgesetz);
+They are subject to the terms of the GDPR;

-- obligation to provide information on recommended risk diversification and obligation to warn about the risk of a total loss of the Investment.
+- obliged to provide information about the recommended diversification of risk and obligation to warn about the risk of a total loss of the invested amount.

-Responsibility for enforcing the AltFG lies with the district administration authority (district commission or municipal authority) and not with the FMA.
-Consequently, the FMA only supervises AltFG issuers or platforms in instances where these are subject to supervision as provided for under other federal laws (particularly in cases where securities are being placed for investment via the platform pursuant to the WAG 2007).
-The district administration authorities may, in particular, impose administrative penalties of up to EUR 30 000.
+Enforcement of the AltFG falls within the competences of the local administrative authorities (district administration or municipal authority) rather than those of the FMA.
+Consequently, the FMA therefore does not AltFG issuers or platforms per se, but only in instances where these are subject to supervision as provided for under other Federal Acts (particularly in cases where securities are being brokered over the platform pursuant to the Securities Supervision Act 2018 (WAG 2018; Wertpapieraufsichtsgesetz 2018)).
+The local administrative authorities may impose administrative penalties of up to EUR 30 000.